Lancing Village Centre

 - Improving place activation by providing improved outdoor spaces

-Lancing pocket parks scheme
+Lancing pocket park scheme

 The images below show the proposed scheme and highlight the key features: